 Prior to this date, any new accounts created will require will require self certification.

 Pre-existing account holders must advise their bank about their foreign tax residency.

 How does it work

-If you are Chinese tax resident and open a new bank account in Australia you will be required to declare whether you are a tax resident of another country eg China and to provide your Tax Identification Number (ie National ID number).
+If you are a Chinese tax resident and open a new bank account in Australia, you will be required to declare whether you are a tax resident of another country eg China and to provide your Tax Identification Number (ie National ID number).

 Likewise if you are an Australian tax resident and open a new bank account in China you will be required to declare whether you are a tax resident of another country eg Australia and provide your Australian Tax File Number.